You may have taken several road trips in your entire life with your family or friends.

-This post will be going to cover how you should plan your Chitkul road trip on the HRTC bus for a blissful experience in the Kinnaur region.
+This post will cover how you should plan your road trip to Chiktul on the HRTC bus for a blissful experience in the Kinnaur region.

-There’s always a doubt which arises in our head that “how we can reach a certain location at a lower cost”, correct?
-The post title itself says that on the bus that means the cost will definitely be going on the lower side.
+There is always a doubt which arises in our head that “how we can reach a lower location at a lower cost, correct?
+But, of course, the post title itself says that on the bus, that means the expense will be on the cheaper side.
 But what about that 600km odd distance that you have to cover?

 Patience, Patience, Patience!
-The Chitkul road trip will be going to test all.
+The Delhi to Chitkul road trip will be going to test all.

-Assuming that you’re going to Chitkul or the Kinnaur region for the first time i.e. you must have no idea that where you will be getting the buses.
+I assume that you’re going to Chitkul or the Kinnaur region for the first time.
+It would help if you had no idea where you would be getting the buses.

 Table of Contents